zalzah00/dsai_1.2/lesson.md

 A table is in 1NF if:

-- It contains no repeating groups.
-- Each cell contains a single value.
+- Each table cell should contain a single value
+- Each record needs to be unique
-- Entries in a column are of the same kind.
+- Each column should contain values of the same type

-No repeating groups means that each row should be unique, and each column should have a single value.

 #### 2NF

 A table is in 2NF if:

-- It is in 1NF.
+- Must be in 1NF
-- It includes no partial dependencies.

-A partial dependency is when one or more columns in a table depend on a subset of the primary key, but not on the whole primary key.
+- No partial depencies (All non-key attributes must fully depend on the primary key )

 #### 3NF

 A table is in 3NF if:

-- It is in 2NF.
+- Must be in 2NF
-- It contains no transitive dependencies.

-A transitive dependency is when one or more columns in a table depend on a non-key column in that table.
+- No transitive dependencies (Non-key attributes shouldn't depend on other non-key attributes)

 ### Denormalized Table